hopplajs/hoppla/README.md

 ```
 ###hopplaconfig {
-  // Use a custom filename
+  // Create the file in the destination with a custom filename.
+  // The string will be joined with the parent folder name before interpretation, making it viable
+  // for various tricks like:
+  // '.' (a folder would in this case copy its contents into its parent)
+  // 'newFolderX/newFolderY/hello.txt' (the file would be copied into the completely new folders newFolderX/newFolderY)
   fileName: 'hello.<%= input.userName %>.txt',
   // Can be set to "true" and the file will not be copied to the destination
   exclude: false,
   // Copy file as is / not EJS output
   raw: false,
-  // Custom javascript (have a look at the specific chapter)
+  // Custom javascript hook (have a look at the specific chapter)
   generate: 'console.log(hoppla.input.userName); return hoppla.generate(hoppla.input);'
 } hopplaconfig###
 Hello <%= input.userName %>